Sarthak221198/Netflix-Clone-DevSecOps/README.md

 curl -X POST http://localhost:9090/-/reload
 ```

-- All the scrape targets in prometheus which can then add as a source in grafana for GUI based monitoring
+- All scrape targets in Prometheus which can be added as a data source in Grafana for GUI-based monitoring.

 ![Screenshot](images/images30.PNG)

+## ArgoCD Testing

-- We have updated the replicas to 3 in the deployment manifest and as well push the changes to the main branch we can see new pods created in the cluster through Argo CD.
+- We updated the replicas to 3 in the deployment manifest and pushed the changes to the main branch.
+The new pods are now visible in the cluster via Argo CD.

 ![Screenshot](images/images38.PNG)

+- New Pods created through ArgoCD

 ![Screenshot](images/images37.PNG)